forsbergapp/app_portfolio/README.md

 	Security requirements

 	- Content Security Policy against XSS
-	- SHA256 for REST API and Bcrypt for user security
+	- SHA256 for REST API and Node.js crypto functions with server parameters for user passwords
 	- JSON web tokens with extra validation that checks at least token is authorized to correct userid, appid and ip.
 	- stateless app meaning cookies or localstorage should not be used in the browser, PWA should not cache files and just be installable
 	- textediting control on app level to block basic cut/copy/paste for apps that need higher security